insected/bobbae_gcp-wiki/Healthcare-and-Life-Sciences.md

-## Healthcare and Life Sciences

 ### Cloud Healthcare API

-The Cloud Healthcare API provides industry-standard protocols and formats for ingesting, storing, analyzing, and integrating healthcare data with cloud-based applications.
+The [Cloud Healthcare API](https://cloud.google.com/healthcare/docs) provides industry-standard protocols and formats for ingesting, storing, analyzing, and integrating healthcare data with cloud-based applications.

 The API supports the following applications: